Paul McKee (developer): Homer G. Philips

 McKee sought to open a three-bed urgent care near the new NGA property, appropriating the name "Homer G. Phillips" for the hospital.
 Homer G. Phillips Hospital was an active hospital in The Ville until it was closed down.
 Long-time activists who worked and advocated for the hospital to remain open filed a federal lawsuit against McKee's use of the name.
 McKee's new hospital is in an area outside The Ville and is not close to the size of the previous hospital.

 In December 2024, the hospital announced temporary closure due to low blood supply and financial issues.

 National Geospatial-Intelligence Agency

-The National Geospatial-Intelligence Agency (NGA) West Headquarters has committed to building a $1.7 billion campus on a 100-acre site within the city, though little information is yet available.
+The National Geospatial-Intelligence Agency (NGA) West Headquarters has committed to building a $1.7 billion campus on a 100-acre site within the city.
+The NGA campus opened on September 26, 2025 and is located at Cass Ave and Jefferson Ave north of downtown St. Louis.

 Personal life

 McKee grew up in the suburb of Overland, Missouri and attended Chaminade College Preparatory School.
 He has a civil engineering degree from Washington University in St. Louis and is a registered professional engineer in Missouri, Indiana, Iowa and Illinois.
 He is married to Marguerite "Midge" McKee and the two have four children and 15 grandchildren.
 They live in the suburb of Chesterfield, Missouri.